Taufred/ChatbotRasa/data/nlu.md

 - Can you give me a phone number?
 - I got this weird rash on my arm...
 - I wanna buy a book
+- 🍆
+- 📚
+- I would like one pepperoni pizza
+- what's your favorite color?
+- ill take that as a yes
+- this one?

 ## intent:ask_assistance
 - I need assistance